elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 function from the pretty library covers how we'd like to join together the documents generated from each element of the list, joining them together on separate lines.
-As a result, the Haskell implementation of the collection function in Serenade should end up being just as powerful, as anything that you can make into a `Serenade` thing, you can lift over lists.
+As a result, the Haskell implementation of the collection function in Serenade should end up being just as powerful: anything that you can make into a `Serenade` thing, you can lift over lists.

 ```haskell